Geometric mean: Formulation

+That is, the nth root of the product of the elements.
+For example, for $1, 2, 3, 4$, the product $1 \cdot 2 \cdot 3 \cdot 4$ is $24$, and the geometric mean is the fourth root of 24, approximately 2.213.

-Relationship with logarithms
+Formulation using logarithms

 The geometric mean can also be expressed as the exponential of the arithmetic mean of logarithms.
 By using logarithmic identities to transform the formula, the multiplications can be expressed as a sum and the power as a multiplication: